wikimedia/mediawiki-vendor/data-values/geo/README.md

 [Maps](https://github.com/JeroenDeDauw/Maps) and
 [Semantic MediaWiki](https://semantic-mediawiki.org/) projects.

-Significant contributions where made by the Wikidata team, as [Wikimedia Germany](https://wikimedia.de/en) employees for the [Wikidata project](https://wikidata.org/).
+Significant contributions were made by the Wikidata team, as [Wikimedia Germany](https://wikimedia.de/en) employees for the [Wikidata project](https://wikidata.org/).

 ## Release notes

+### 4.5.1 (2025-01-06)

+* Restore support for PHP 7.4, required currently by Mediawiki CI

+### 4.5.0 (2024-12-10)

+* Dropped support for PHP 7.3 and 7.4
+* Improved support for PHP 8.4 by explicitly declaring nullable types
+* Upgraded `mediawiki/mediawiki-codesniffer` rules to version 45.0.0
+* Added testing with PHP 8.2 and 8.3

 ### 4.4.0 (2022-10-21)